aklivity/zilla-docs/src/reference/config/catalogs/catalog-schema-registry.md

 > `string` | Default: `"default"`

-Schema context represents an independent scope in Schema Registry.
+Schema context represents an independent scope in the Schema Registry.